Skip to main content

 Benefits of Getting an Engineering Degree From a Liberal Arts College

-More Support: One of the major benefits of attending a liberal arts college with an engineering program is smaller class sizes.
-Engineering students are challenged with numerous difficult prerequisites such as calculus, physics, and chemistry—smaller institutions are better able to provide a supportive environment for learning.
-Smaller class sizes allow for more one-on-one interaction between students and faculty, make it easier for students to ask questions, and encourage deeper exploration of topics.
+One of the major benefits of attending a liberal arts college with an engineering program is smaller class sizes.
+Engineering students are challenged by numerous difficult prerequisites, such as calculus, physics, and chemistry, and smaller institutions are better able to provide a supportive environment for learning.

 Liberal Arts Colleges With 3-2 or 2-1-1-1 Engineering Programs

-Many LACs don’t actually offer an engineering major.
+Many LACs don’t actually provide an engineering major.
 Instead, they usually offer five-year engineering programs in partnership with another school.
 3-2 programs are dual-degree programs that last five years, at the end of which students graduate with two bachelor’s degrees—one from their liberal arts program and one from their engineering program.
 In a 3-2 program, a student spends their first three years at a liberal arts school and their final two years at an engineering school affiliated with the liberal arts institution.

 Dartmouth College offers students from participating colleges the opportunity to study at their Thayer School of Engineering as part of a 2-1-1-1 program—although they also offer a more traditional 3-2 program as well.
 While part of the 2-1-1-1 program, students spend their first, second, and fourth years at their home schools and their third and fifth years at Dartmouth.